vniu740/FinTrack/README.md

 ## About The Project
 FinTrack is designed to be a comprehensive financial management tool aimed at helping users gain better control over their finances.
 Whether for personal use or business purposes, FinTrack provides a robust platform for tracking income, expenses, and budgets.
 The tool is built with a focus on user-friendly data visualization and forecasting features, ensuring users can easily interpret their financial data and make informed decisions.
 You can read more at [Project Description](./DESCRIPTION.md) about the next steps!

 This project has been deployed to Render, a free hosting service that provides automated builds and deployments.
 The application is configured to automatically rebuild and redeploy whenever there is a merge to the main branch.
 This ensures that the latest changes are always reflected in the live environment without any manual intervention.
-You can access the live application by visiting the <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>.
-If you encounter an issue, please contact us at
+You can access the live application by clicking <a href="https://fintrack-rbm9.onrender.com">View Demo</a>.
+If you encounter an issue, please contact us at <a href="#contacts">Contacts</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>